algorand/go-algorand/data/transactions/logic/README.md

 ## Operations

-Most operation work with only one type of argument, uint64 or bytes, and panic if the wrong type value is on the stack.
+Most operations work with only one type of argument, uint64 or bytes, and panic if the wrong type value is on the stack.

 This summary is supplemented by more detail in the [opcodes document](opcodes.md).